betterscientificsoftware/bssw.io/Site/Categories/Skills.md

 --->

 - **Online learning:**
-Pointers to online lectures, tutorials, and other learning material focusing on scientific software development, productivity, and sustainability.
+Information about strategies for fully reaping the benefits of online lectures, tutorials, and other learning material to help improve scientific software development, productivity, and sustainability.

 <!---
     - [What Is Online Learning?](Topics/WhatIsOnlineLearning.md)